Piara Singh Bhaniara

 Piara Singh Bhaniara (23 August 1958 – December 30, 2019) also known as Baba Bhaniara (or Bhaniarawala), was a Dalit religious leader from Punjab, India.
-He established a breakaway Sikh sect in the 1980s, which was opposed by orthodox Sikhs as insulting to their faith.
+He established a Sikh sect in the 1980s, which was opposed by mainline Khalsa Sikhs as insulting to their faith.
 In 2001, his followers published their own holy text Bhavsagar Granth, and allegedly insulted the Sikh holy book Guru Granth Sahib.
 This sparked violence against Bhaniara's followers.
-The Punjab government banned Bhavsagar Granth, and arrested and jailed Bhaniara.
+The Government of Punjab banned Bhavsagar Granth, and arrested and jailed Bhaniara.

 Early life

-Piara Singh Bhaniara was from the Dhamiana village of Ropar district.
+Piara Singh Bhaniara was from the Dhamiana village of Rupnagar district.
 He was one of the 7 children of Tulsi Ram, a mason.
 Before becoming a religious leader, Bhaniara was working in a sericulture farm in Asmanpur village, as a Class IV employee of the Punjab state's horticulture department.

 Religious career

-Bhaniara's father served as the caretaker of two mazars (mausoleums of religious leaders) located on the outskirts of Dhamiana.
+Bhaniara's father served as the caretaker of two mazars (mausoleums of Sufi saints) located on the outskirts of Dhamiana.
 After his father's death, Bhaniara became the caretaker of these mazars.
-He started handing out medicines for various ailments, gaining recognition as a "baba" (holy man) with healing powers.
+He started handing out medicines for various ailments, gaining recognition as a "baba" (holy father) with healing powers.
 He started to attract a lot of followers, most of whom were Mazhabi Sikhs.
-The visitors to his dera included the Indian National Congress leader Buta Singh, who was India's Home Minister at that time.
+The visitors to his dera included the Indian National Congress politician Buta Singh, who was India's Home Minister at that time.
 Buta Singh visited Bhaniara several times between 1985 and 1995 for healing of his wife Manjit Kaur, who was suffering from several problems of the heart, kidney, skin and lungs.

 As Bhaniara's followers grew in numbers (600,000 according to police estimates), a number of politicians started visiting him for his help during elections.
 These politicians helped him build his 100+ acre dera at Dhamiana.